RyunMi/NCG-Optimizer/README.rst

 Wolfe Line Search(Coming Soon...)
 """""""""""""""""""""""""""""""""
-In the following two formulas, the first inequality is an improvement of the Armijo criterion, which avoids the defects of the original Wolfe line search and has good numerical performance.
+In the following two formulas, the first inequality is a overwrite of the Armijo criterion.
 In addition, in order to prevent the step size from being too small and ensure that the objective function decreases sufficiently, the second inequality is introduced, so there is :